 - DUI school and counseling programs

-Our Pasadena DUI Defense Lawyer Can Navigate Your Case
+Our Southern California DUI Defense Lawyer Can Navigate Your Case

 Law enforcement has the right to pull over to the side of the road anyone they suspect of drinking and driving.
 An officer may decide to conduct a field sobriety test on the suspected drunk driver.
 The test determines if the driver can perform certain simple tasks.
 If further testing indicates that the driver has a blood alcohol level of 0.08% or higher, the officer may make an arrest for a DUI offense.